usnistgov/O-RAN-Testbed-Automation/Next_Generation_Node_B/README.md

 <details>
 <summary>Configure multiple UEs</summary>

-To configure a specific emulated UE set, pass the UE numbers to the base directory generator, e.g., `../generate_configurations.sh 1 2 3`.
+To configure a specific emulated UE set, pass the UE numbers to the base directory generator with `--ues` as a comma-separated list, e.g., `../generate_configurations.sh --ues 1,2,3`.
 The generated broker creates one downlink and one uplink route for each requested UE, and the base directory `run.sh` launches the generated UE set.

 </details>